-If you are marrying someone from Ethiopia, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence), here is some important legal and practical information.
+If you are marrying someone from Ethiopia, and you would like to sponsor your husband or wife for a U.S. marriage-based green card (lawful permanent residence), you will find important legal and practical guidance below, including:

-(Warning: This is a general overview of how the process works for most people.
-Your situation may present complications or qualify for exceptions; see an attorney for a full analysis.)
+This is a general overview of how the U.S. immigration process works for most people.
+Your situation might present complications or qualify for exceptions; see an experienced attorney for a full analysis.

-First, a little background on U.S. immigration law.
-Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
-Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.
+Let's start with a bit of background on U.S. immigration law.
+Marriage to a U.S. citizen or lawful permanent resident gives foreign-born persons a direct path to U.S. immigration.
+Contrary to popular rumor, however, the foreign national does not immediately or automatically receive the right to immigrate, nor U.S. citizenship.

-If you are not yet married and your fiancé is still in Ethiopia, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a green card, if desired.
-You can also choose to get married first in Ethiopia or another country, and then apply for an immigrant visa with which to enter the U.S.– the equivalent of a green card.
+If you are not yet married and your fiancé is still in Ethiopia, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in order to get married.
+Your new spouse could then apply for a green card, if desired, through a process known as adjustment of status.
+Upon approval, your spouse would become a lawful conditional resident, on the way to permanent residence.

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove:

-Procedurally, you may have more than one option as to where and how you apply, as described below.
+Procedurally, you might have more than one option as to where and how you apply, as described below.

-If you and your intended (who lives outside the U.S.) have not yet gotten married—or even if you have held an informal ceremony that is not considered an official marriage in the location where it was held -- you can apply for a K-1 fiancé visa; that is, a temporary (90-day) visa with which your fiancé can enter the U.S. and hold the wedding.
+If you and your intended spouse (who lives outside the United States) have not yet gotten married—or even if you have held an informal ceremony that is not considered an official marriage in the location where it was held—you can apply for a K-1 fiancé visa.
+It is a temporary (90-day) visa with which your fiancé can enter the U.S. and hold the wedding.

 Next, your spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Addis Ababa, Ethiopia.
+This means your spouse submits paperwork to the National Visa Center, Then the spouse attends an interview at a U.S. consulate in Ethiopia.
 (The U.S. petitioner may attend, but is not required to.)

 If your spouse happens to be living in another country than Ethiopia, the consulate there would likely be the one to handle the case.

-If your spouse initially came to the U.S. on a nonimmigrant (such as on a fiancé or student visa or as a tourist), and either you are a U.S. citizen or your spouse is still in valid status, he or she can apply to adjust status in the United States.
-The main form for this is an I-485.
+If your spouse came to the U.S. legally (such as on a fiancé or student visa or as a tourist), your spouse might be eligible to apply to adjust status in the United States.
+The main form for this is USCIS Form I-485, which must be accompanied by other forms and documents, and a fee.
 The two of you will attend an interview at one of USCIS's field offices.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

-If you will hold your wedding in the U.S., you must abide by the laws of the state where you marry.
-For a summary, see “Marriage Laws in Your State.”
+If you will hold your wedding in the United States, you must abide by the laws of the state where you marry.
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.